umeshkumhar/backupdr-client/docs/SLATemplateAPI.md

 # **CreateOptionForPolicy**
 > AdvancedOptionRest CreateOptionForPolicy(ctx, sltId, policyId, optional)
 Create a new settable option for the specific policy.
-It requires SLA Assign or SLA Manage rights.
+It requires backupdr.managementServers.manageBackupPlans IAM permission

 ### Required Parameters